bomonike/bomonike.github.io/acronyms.md

 *	MFA	=	Multi-Factor Authentication	(security)
 * MFS = Mutable File System (to read and write files on web3 IPFS)
 * MGT = Microsoft Graph Toolkit (to read the Outlook calendars and log of actions by each Microsoft user)
+* MHA = Multi-Head Attention (traditional mechanism to MQA in transformers where the model jointly attend to information from different representation subspaces)
 *	MIG	=	Managed Instance Group (for autoscaling within Google Cloud)
 *	MIP	=	Microsoft Information Protection (sensitivity labels)
 *	MIT	=	Most Important Task